Capati/odin-vk-guide/website/docs/03-graphics-pipeline/06-window-resizing.md

 GLFW by default allows us to resize the window, handling the OS part of resizing.
 Run the engine and try to resize the window.

-It should give an error and crash on the VK_CHECK macros we have on either `vk.AcquireNextImageKHR` or `vk.QueuePresentKHR`.
+It should give an error on the `vk_check` procedure we have on either `vk.AcquireNextImageKHR` or `vk.QueuePresentKHR`.
 The error will be `ERROR_OUT_OF_DATE_KHR`.
 So to handle the resize, we need to stop the rendering if we see that error, and rebuild the swapchain when that happens.

 On the `engine_draw()` procedure, replace the call to `vk.AcquireNextImageKHR` to check the error code.